3 Aug 2025

 How to Get Published

 Curious about getting your book published?
-We're partnering with Penguin Books to bring you a free panel event which breaks down the publishing process, from first draft to bookshop.
+We partnered with Penguin Books to bring you this free panel event to break down the publishing process, from first draft to bookshop.

 About the Event

 The process of becoming a published author can often seem daunting.
-It may feel difficult to know where to start, or how to navigate the different elements of the publishing process.
-In this free panel event, you’ll have the opportunity to hear from a special guest author as well as industry-leading editors and agents.
-Whether you’re polishing a final draft, or just getting started on your story, join us to discover what it really takes to bring a book to life.
+It may feel difficult to know where to start or how to navigate the different elements of the publishing process.
+This free panel event allowed you to hear from author A.A.
+Dhand, as well as industry-leading editors and agents, to discover what it really takes to bring a book to life.

 Our Speakers